How is endometrial cancer diagnosed?

 Endometrial tissue samples removed by biopsy or D&C are looked at under the microscope to see whether cancer is present.
-If cancer is found, it will be described.
-The lab report will state what type of endometrial cancer it is (like endometrioid or clear cell) and what grade it is.
+If cancer is found, the lab report will state what type of endometrial cancer it is (like endometrioid or clear cell) and what grade it is.

-If the doctor suspects hereditary nonpolyposis colon cancer (HNPCC) as an underlying cause of the endometrial cancer, the tumor tissue can be tested for protein changes (decreased amount of mismatch repair proteins) or DNA changes (called microsatellite instability, or MSI) that can be caused when one of the genes that causes HNPCC is faulty.
+If the doctor suspects hereditary nonpolyposis colon cancer (HNPCC) as an underlying cause of the endometrial cancer, the tumor tissue can be tested for protein changes (such as having fewer mismatch repair proteins) or DNA changes (called microsatellite instability, or MSI) that can happen when one of the genes that causes HNPCC is faulty.
 If these protein or DNA changes are present, the doctor may recommend that you see a genetic counselor to consider genetic testing for the genes that cause HNPCC.
-Testing for low mismatch repair protein levels or for MSI is most often ordered in patients who are found to have endometrial cancer at an earlier than usual age or who have a family history of endometrial or colon cancer.
+Testing for low mismatch repair protein levels or for MSI is most often ordered in women diagnosed with endometrial cancer at an earlier than usual age or who have a family history of endometrial or colon cancer.

 Imaging tests for endometrial cancer